warwickcoding/ruby/session_2/README.md

 To compare any two values, we use two equals signs, like so:
 `x == y`.
 This makes Ruby compare the stored values of x and y.
 If we take x and y as what they were from the above example, the comparison will be FALSE because `9078` is not equal to `"Hello everyone"`

-It is quite important to distinguis between `=` and `==`.
+It is quite important to distinguish between `=` and `==`.
 The former simply means that we are assigning a value and the latter means are the given two values equal to each other.

 ####Converting from one data type to another
 It is important to remember that when we want to perform any arithmetic, we must make sure that all the field